eric-t-a/ai-whatsapp/README.md

 # 🤖 WhatsApp AI Agent

 An intelligent AI-powered chatbot that connects to WhatsApp and interacts with users in real-time.
-This project uses Ollama to understand and respond to messages sent via WhatsApp using a headless WhatsApp Web API (such as `Baileys`).
+This project uses Ollama to understand and respond to messages sent via WhatsApp using a headless WhatsApp Business API.

 ## 📌 Features